AterDev/ater.docs/en/ater.dry/Overview.md

 ## Project template support

-The tool integrates with the[ater.web.templates](https://www.nuget.org/packages/ater.web.templates) project template so you can create solutions directly using a graphical interface!
+The tool integrates with the [ater.web.templates](https://www.nuget.org/packages/ater.web.templates) project template so you can create solutions directly using a graphical interface!